Konstantin Klementiev (MAX IV Laboratory), Roman Chernikov (Canadian Light Source)

 xrtQook – a GUI for creating a beamline¶

 The main interface to xrt is through a python script.
-Many examples of such scripts can be found in the supplied folder ‘examples’.
+Many examples of such scripts can be found in the supplied folders examples and tests.
 The script imports the modules of xrt, instantiates beamline parts, such as synchrotron or geometric sources, various optical elements, apertures and screens, specifies required materials for reflection, refraction or diffraction, defines plots and sets job parameters.

 The Qt tool

-xrtQook features a parallelly updated help panel that provides a
+xrtQook has a parallelly updated help panel that

-complete list of parameters for the used classes, also including those from the
+provides a complete list of parameters for the used objects.

 In the present version,